xRoR/locastic-tinel/README.md

 - Styling:
 For pixelperfect(?ish) :) I often use styled-components, they are easy to maintain and great for dynamic styling.

->I can do similar expirience with plain SCSS/CSS and/or Redux + Redux-Thunk
+>I can do similar experience with plain SCSS/CSS and/or Redux + Redux-Thunk

 ## Delivery